AkshayPatil96/Weather-App/README.md

 # Weather-App

-### This is Weather web app made with HTML 5, CSS 3 and JavaScript.
-Data featched from Openweather Rest API.
+### This is Weather app made with HTML 5, CSS 3 and JavaScript.
+Data fetched from Openweather Rest API.